FilipDominec/rp2daq/README.md

 ![Two possible outcomes of the script](docs/hello_world_screens.png)

-* If an rp2daq device is available, a window like the one depicted on left should appear; you can interactively control the onboard LED with the buttons.
+* If a window like the one depicted left appears, rp2daq device is ready to be used!
+You can interactively control the onboard LED with the buttons.
-* If an error message appears (like depicted right), the device does not respond correctly.
-Check it blinks twice when USB is re-connected, or make sure you uploaded fresh firmware.
+* If an error message appears (like depicted right) the device does not respond correctly.
+Check it your RP2 blinks twice when USB is re-connected, and make sure you uploaded fresh firmware.
-* If no window appears, there is some trouble with your Python installation.
+* If no window appears, there is some error with your Python3 or ```python-pyserial``` installation.

 # Python programming: basic concepts